How to List Windows 11 Restore Points

 How to see restore points using PowerShell

 [ADMIN REQUIRED] Right-click the Start button and select Terminal (Admin).
-Type this command:
+Then, type this command:

 Get-ComputerRestorePoint | Format-Table -AutoSize

-The system will display a table showing the date, time, and description of each saved point.
+Your screen will then show a table with the date, time, and description for each saved point.

 Troubleshooting missing restore points